Dictionary » Nouns » Earthquake – Meaning, Definition, Synonyms and Antonyms

 1. What causes an earthquake?

-Earthquakes are caused by the sudden release of energy in the Earth’s crust, usually due to the movement of tectonic plates or volcanic activity.
-When stress builds up and exceeds the strength of rocks, they break and slip, releasing energy as seismic waves that shake the ground.
+Earthquakes are caused by the sudden release of energy in the Earth’s crust.
+This is usually due to movement of tectonic plates along faults, but volcanic activity can also trigger seismic shaking.
+When stress builds up and then exceeds the strength of rocks, they break and slip, releasing energy as seismic waves.

 2. How are earthquakes measured?